7/30/2019

 Scott Davis

-Hi.
-Good morning, Mike.
-Sometimes when you are executing a kind of a deal like this of this size, there tends to be a little bit of a letdown ahead of the closing.
+Hi, good morning, Mike.
+Sometimes when you are executing kind of a deal like this of this size, there tends to be a little bit of a letdown ahead of the closing.
 And some companies we see they have to adjust compensation plans and such to prevent that.
 But have you guys, do you feel the need to do anything?
 Have you done anything?
-Is there a risk that there's a little bit of a distraction amongst the operating heads walking into the back half of the year here?
+Is there a risk that There's a little bit of a distraction amongst the operating heads walking into the back half of the year here.

 speaker

 We've got over the years a wonderful operating system that in terms of the metrics and any of the early warning indicators that we would get, Scott, feel good about seeing that.
 Of course, we're seeing none of it today.
-The more important thing we're doing though is organizing ourselves in a way that we can compartmentalize what needs to happen and then think about the interdependencies between things.
+The more important thing we're doing, though, is organizing ourselves in a way that that we can compartmentalize what needs to happen and then think about the interdependencies between things.
 So as an example, our number one priority is to run the business and to run it well every day and to execute on the commitments we've made.
 The second priority is the separation itself.
 Of course, there's no integration without the separation.
-So there's a separate team focused on separation that does not involve the integration team which is the third priority.
-The third priority around integration is to the extent we can under the rules of engagement is to support GDI's lead in that effort.
-And so that continues.
-And the fourth thing that we're doing is using the opportunity, the value stream map, much of the company and core process to customers and use the opportunity to think about those core processes in a way that we can make sure that the maximum value added to customers is being delivered and how we might structure from that output and what that might mean, of course, to the cost structure and maybe speed the market in some cases is pretty exciting.
+So there's a separate team focused on separation that does not involve the integration team, which is the third priority.
+Third priority around integration is to the extent we can under the rules of engagement is to support GDI's lead in that effort.
+And so, you know, that continues.
+And the fourth thing that we're doing is using the opportunity, the value stream map, much of the company and core process to customers, and use the opportunity to think about those core processes in a way that we can make sure that the maximum value added to customers is being delivered and and how we might structure from that output and what might mean, of course, to the cost structure and maybe speed the market in some cases is pretty exciting.
 But we've tried to make sure that the teams are different people to the extent we can.
-Of course, a group like TAX is going to be related to all four of those activities.
+Of course, a group like TACS is going to be related to all four of those activities.
 But we're doing a pretty good job of compartmentalizing that and running it and using the metrics that we've always used to run the business.

 speaker